December 10, 2025

-With February being a romance-heavy month, it's important to stay safe by knowing how to recognize a romance scam, and how to avoid one.
+You can guard your safety — and your money — by knowing how to recognize a romance scam, and how to avoid their pitfalls.

 What is an online dating scam?

-A scammer will set up a fake online dating profile (Hinge, Bumble, Tinder, Match.com, OkCupid, Facebook, etc.) and build a relationship with the victim online before eventually asking for money for any fabricated reason: travel, medical emergencies, family issues.
+A scammer will set up a fake online dating profile (Hinge, Bumble, Tinder, Match.com, OkCupid, Facebook, etc.) and build a relationship with the victim online before eventually asking for money for a fabricated reason: travel, medical emergencies, family issues. etc.

 This tactic is especially effective because it relies on the emotional vulnerability of the victim.
 The scammer will profess their love and devotion early on, and spend time acting as someone supportive, giving the victim all their attention so that they can manipulate them more easily.